Looking for a personal loan? We have information to help you choose the best long and short term unsecured loans with low monthly repayments.

 The interest on your loan will be part of the amount you pay back in each instalment.
 You need to make sure this is something you can afford based on your income and outgoings.
-When comparing long term vs short term loans, you will notice a big difference in interest rates.
-Unsecured long term personal loans of a higher amount will often have lower rates than short term personal loans, especially those directed at individuals with bad credit.
+When comparing longer vs short term loans, you will notice a big difference in interest rates.
+Unsecured loans of a higher amount will often have lower rates than short term loans, especially those directed at individuals with bad credit.

 - What is your credit rating?

-Lenders use credit ratings and credit scores to check on your personal finance situation.
+Lenders use credit scores and credit scores to check on your financial situation.
 Your rating is based on things like your income and occupation as well as your borrowing history.
-If you need a long term loan for poor credit, your options will be more limited than some, but it is still possible to get next day personal loans from some providers.
+If you need a loan for poor credit, your options will be more limited than some, but it is still possible to get next day loans from some providers.

 - Do you want a secured or unsecured personal loan?

 If you are a homeowner, you have a choice between two types of loan.
 Secured can be a cheaper option but is higher risk whereas unsecured can cost more but does not require any collateral.
-Long term unsecured personal loans are usually quite competitive in terms of the interest rates that lenders charge.
+These loans are usually quite competitive in terms of the rates that lenders charge.
 Most will be cheaper than an average credit card, but this depends on the amount you borrow and the length of time you take to pay it back.

 Choosing a lender

-There are a range of short and long term personal loan providers to choose from so it makes sense to shop around and compare before making a final decision.
+There are a range of providers to choose from so it makes sense to shop around and compare before making a final decision.
 Banks and building societies almost always offer this kind of borrowing option but recently supermarkets, online companies and other high street businesses have started to offer this service as well.
 Using comparison sites can be a quick and easy way to work out which loan is the best value, they can also tell you how likely you are to be accepted before you apply.
-It is worth remembering that some long term loan providers do not show up on comparison sites, so you may need to visit their own website to get the best offer.
+It is worth remembering that some providers do not show up on comparison sites, so you may need to visit their own website to get the best offer.

 Most lenders offer an interest rate that will stay the same over the course of your repayments, this means the amount you pay will stay the same.
 This is not always the case, so it is important to check this before accepting.